Testarossa - 512 TR - F512 M

 The early 512 TRs didn't have ABS, but it was introduced in early 1993 (near s/n 96400).
 This also resulted in a ABS button on the left side of the steering wheel (not present on US and Australian versions) and a ABS check light on the dashboard.

 Early versions have the logo "testarossa" on the engine lid, but on later versions this logo didn't appear.

 The change was done at assembly number 11516.

-The "pininfarina" logo on the side (just in front of the rear wheel) of '92 or '93 cars was in a "classic" style, while the logo on the '94 cars was in a more modern styling, including the phrase "Designo Di".
+The "pininfarina" logo on the side (just in front of the rear wheel) on '92 and early '93 cars was in a "classic" style, while the logo on the late '93 and '94 cars was in a more modern styling, including the phrase "Designo Di".
 This was related to the fact that the production of the bodies was moved from Pininfarina to the Ferrari premises in 1993.
 A total number of 1381 bodies was made by Pininfarina (with 52 bodies in the year 1993), the rest was made by Ferrari.

 Testarossa logo on the engine lid